 Minimizes Pressure Ulcers

-This is the percentage of patients that have had a pressure ulcer.
-Pressure ulcers, which are also referred to as bed sores, are often the result of patients not being moved frequently enough.
-Better nursing care can limit the number of pressure ulcers sustained by residents in a nursing home.
+This tells you the percent of patients that have had a pressure ulcer.
+Pressure ulcers, which are also called bed sores, are often caused by patients staying in one position for too long.
+Better nursing protocols reduces the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls